JvanKatwijk/drm-receiver/README.md

 ![overview](/drm-decoder-2.png?raw=true)

-The second picture shows - from a different recorded transmission - the so-called channel.
+The second picture shows - from the same recording a few minutes later - the so-called **channel**.
 On the way from transmitter to receiver the signal is malformed, in the picture the impulse response of the channel, i.e. the way the channel filters the transmission , is shown.

 ![overview](/drm-decoder-3.png?raw=true)

-The small black scope shows the constellation of the decoded data.
-In the first pisture the signal was QAM16, in the last two pictures a QAM64 encoding is used.
-The last picture shows  an almost ideal signal, all 64 positions the carriers may take are clearly identifyable.
+The third picture shows, again from the same transmission, the measured errors in the pilots after an attempt to correct.

+The computation of the channel is based on an NLE approach, the actual equalixation is done using the corrected pilots.
+Just for illustration, the equalization done by interpolation of the corrected pilots  can be selected by setting the "linear" checkbox.
+Note however, that than a reset of the decoder is required.

 --------------------------------------------------------------------------
 A note on building an executable and equalization